solana-labs/solana/book/src/proposals/ledger-replication-to-implement.md

 keys = [validator_keypair or archiver_keypair, validator/archiver_keypairs (unsigned)]
 ```

 Archivers and validators will use this transaction to get paid tokens from a program state where SubmitStorageProof, ProofValidation and ChallengeProofValidations are in a state where proofs have been submitted and validated and there are no ChallengeProofValidations referencing those proofs.
 For a validator, it should reference the archiver keypairs to which it has validated proofs in the relevant epoch.
-And for a archiver it should reference validator keypairs for which it has validated and wants to be rewarded.
+And for an archiver it should reference validator keypairs for which it has validated and wants to be rewarded.

 ### ChallengeProofValidation